Equal-area method for scalar conservation laws: Introduction

+In fluid mechanics, equation \eqref{de} with $f(u)=u v$ is called the \emph{equation of continuity} and represents the conservation of mass in the motion of an ideal nonviscous fluid with mass density $u$ and velocity $v$.
+For the derivation and many further applications of the equation we refer to \cite{landau}.
+Apart from fluid dynamics, this equation is used in various other models for the evolution of continuum quantities such as chemical plug flow reactors or population dynamics.
+We shall only mention the Lighthill-Whitham-Richards model \cite{LW,R} which is widely used to describe vehicular traffic flow, see \cite{GP06, Le92, Lo08, whitham}.
+A very recent application of this model can be found in \cite{data} where the model is compared to experimental data and an algorithm is described to make traffic forecasts.

+Let us point out that although the restriction to one dimensional problems may seem oversimplified for practical purposes, many complex problems can be reduced to one-dimensional subproblems.
+One important example are flows on networks treated in \cite{data,GP06}, some further examples are presented in \cite[Sec.
+8]{Se09}.
+We believe that our approach can be very useful in these problems since it yields a precise solution in any given time.

-It is well known that classical solutions of \eqref{de}-\eqref{ic}, even for smooth initial conditions, do not always exist.
-Usually, the concept of solutions is generalized to the so-called \emph{weak solutions} which are not unique and, in order to obtain the proper solution, one has to impose some \emph{entropy condition}.
+It is well known that classical (continuously differentiable) solutions of \eqref{de}-\eqref{ic}, even for smooth initial conditions, do not always exist.
+In order to allow singularities, which are meaningful for the physical problem behind the equation, one has to generalize the concept of solutions.
+The basic idea is to formulate a new extended problem, whose continuously differentiable solutions are the classical solutions to the original equation \eqref{de}.

+We first mention the most usual definition of a generalized solution.
+A locally $L^1$-function $u$ on $\mathbb{R}\times[0,\infty)$ is called a \emph{weak solution} to \eqref{de}-\eqref{ic} if

+holds for every $C^1$-function $\psi$ on $\mathbb{R}\times[0,\infty)$ with compact support.
+Weak solutions are not unique and, in order to obtain the physically correct solution, one has to impose the right \emph{entropy condition}.
 There is a rich mathematical theory on this topic, see for example monographs \cite{Br05, Lax, Le92, Le04, Lo08}.

 We proceed more directly.
-In order to allow discontinuities we consider the integral form of the conservation law
+In order to allow discontinuities we consider the {\emph{integral form of the conservation law}

 for all $a< b$ and $t>0$ for which $u$ is continuous in points $(a,t)$ and $(b,t)$.
 It says that the area $\int_a^b u(x,t)\, dx$ changes in time according to the flux at the boundaries.
 If both $u$ and $f$ are continuously differentiable, (\ref{if1}) implies (\ref{de}).
+Mathematically the integral forms \eqref{weak} and \eqref{if1} are equivalent (see ~\cite[p.~28]{Le92}).
+We have chosen the latter because of its direct interpretation in terms of areas.

 We search for the solutions of \eqref{if1} inside a class of functions $\Upsilon$ that is defined by a characteristic surface associated to the problem \eqref{de}-\eqref{ic}.
 This functions may have jumps along some locally smooth curves in the $(x,t)$-plane (see Definition \ref{def}).
 In Section \ref{Sec_cl} we prove uniqueness of solutions to \eqref{if1} within the class $\Upsilon$.

 Taking the integral over all $\mathbb{R}$, \eqref{if1} implies

 Hence the area under the graph of the solution does not change in time.
 Based on this observation we propose in Section \ref{Sec_method} a simple method which we call an \emph{equal--area method}.
 We show that, under suitable conditions, it yields the unique solution of \eqref{if1} within the class $\Upsilon$.